freeCodeCamp/guide/src/pages/designer-tools/photoshop/index.md

 1. While you can design logos in Photoshop, most designers chose to use Illustrator for logos, as Illustrator creates vector images that can make it easier to resize logos for multiple uses, such as small logos for business cards, or large logos for banner signs.

+### Latest Photoshop version
+       Say goodbye to CS6 and hello to 'Photoshop CC' - not CS7 - as Adobe makes the Creative Suite a thing of the past.

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->
 * <a href='https://www.adobe.com/products/photoshop.html' target='_blank' rel='nofollow'>Official Website</a>